VerdantFox/hot-reload-examples/README.md

      flask --app main:app run --debug --extra-files templates/index.html:static/styles.css
      ```

-     On Windows, use `;` to separate the `--extra-files` instead of `:`.
-The above command will run a server on `http://localhost:5000` and watch for changes to Python files (default) and changes to `templates/index.html` and `static/styles.css`.
-Annoyingly, just like with gunicorn, `flask` does not allow you to specify glob patterns, so you must specify each non-python file to watch for changes.
+     Use `;` on Windows to separate the `--extra-files` instead of `:`.
+The above command will run a server on `http://localhost:5000` and watch for changes to Python files (default), `templates/index.html`, and `static/styles.css`.
+Annoyingly, like with gunicorn, `flask` does not allow you to specify glob patterns, so you must specify each non-python file to watch for changes.

 2. Run [browser-sync](https://browsersync.io/) in watch mode, specifying the address to proxy and the static files path.